Taronga Zoo Sydney: 350 species of animals from around the world live in a first-class spot...

 with a view.

-I also like that Taronga Zoo Sydney focusses on conservation and education.
+I also like that Taronga Zoo Sydney focuses on conservation and education.
 They play an important role in the recovery of endangered animals.
-They breed rare and endangered species… the New Zealand kiwi, chimpanzee, red panda, Sumatran tiger, Black Rhinoceros…
+They breed rare and endangered species like red pandas, Sumatran tigers and black rhinoceros.

 If you visit Taronga Zoo Sydney, plan a whole day.
-There’s lots to see and do…
+There are lots to see and do…

 For $25 you can stand right next to a koala, feed a giraffe, or meet another animal up close.